-In 2018, loans to small and medium enterprises1 increased by 16.7% to BGN 879,136 thousand compared to BGN 753,438 thousand a year earlier in implementation of the Bank's plans for development of this business segment.
+In 2019, loans to small and medium enterprises1 increased by 4.8% to BGN 921,704 thousand compared to BGN 879,136 thousand a year earlier in implementation of the Bank's plans for development of this business segment.
 The increase was influenced also by the competitive terms offered in the products for SME clients, as well as the various solutions related to the programs and funds of the EU and the other guarantee schemes and financing.

-In the beginning of the year, based on an agreement with the National Guarantee Fund (NGF) for financing under the COSME guarantee scheme, Fibank started providing investment and working capital loans to small and medium-sized enterprises in the amount of up to EUR 1.5 million for a term of up to 60 months, and EUR 750,000 for a term of up to 120 months.
-In December 2018, First Investment Bank signed a new agreement with the Bulgarian Development Bank under a program for indirect financing of SMEs with a guarantee facility and a counter-guarantee under the EIF COSME Program, supported by the European Fund for Strategic Investments (COSME+ program).
+In the beginning of the year, based on an agreement with the National Guarantee Fund (NGF) for financing under the COSME+ guarantee scheme, Fibank started providing investment and working capital loans to small and medium-sized enterprises in the amount of up EUR 150,000 for a term of up to 120 months.
+Under the program the opportunity for issuing a bank guarantee is provided, and revolving credit lines for a term of up to 60 months as well.